Nicole Cordoves: Career

-She worked as a speech writer for Cesar Purisima, the former Secretary of Finance.
-Cordoves is a Miss Q and A judge on It's Showtime, and is one of the co-hosts of "Dr. Care" and "Pasok Mga Suki" on PIE Channel with journalist Migs Bustos and online business personality Madam Inutz.
+She worked as a speechwriter for Cesar Purisima, the former Secretary of Finance.
+Cordoves is a Miss Q and A judge on It's Showtime, and is one of the co-hosts of Dr. Care and Pasok Mga Suki on PIE Channel with journalist Migs Bustos and online business personality Madam Inutz.
 She is also a judge on Drag Den Philippines, hosted by Manila Luzon.

+Cordoves had a supporting role in the Filipino series One Good Day, which aired on Amazon Prime Video, and also appeared as a contestant of Rainbow Rumble, which aired on Kapamilya Channel, A2Z and All TV.